Current News – June 2021

 - A collection or where available a postal/delivery service for essential medicines including repeat prescriptions;

-- A collection service for pet-foods including prescription foods and life-stage diets;
+- A collection service for pet-foods including prescription foods and life-stage diets; and,

 - A telephone or email advisory service.